gotson/komga-website/src/installation/oauth2.md

 In order to setup social login, you will need to create an application in the developer portal of the social login provider of your choice (Google, Facebook, Github…), and retrieve a _Client ID_ and _Client Secret_.
 You will also need to configure a _Redirect URI_ in the application you created.

+You can enable automatic account creation upon successful social login, see [here](/installation/configuration.md#komga-oauth2-account-creation-komga-oauth2-account-creation-true-false) for more details.

 ## Guide for common providers

 You can easily configure Google, Github, and Facebook without any complex configuration.